PHOTO BY: Enchanted Dream Productions LLC

 We didn’t hesitate to say yes.
-Not even when the couple later decided they wanted us to play different portions of the 8½-minute piece for the bridal party, the bride’s entrance and the couple’s recessional.
+Not even when the couple later decided they wanted us to play different portions of the 8½-minute piece for the bridal party, the bride’s entrance, and the couple’s recessional.

-It wasn’t music we would have chosen.
+It wasn’t the music we would have chosen.
 But this was their ceremony, not ours.
 Every wedding should reflect the personality of the couple.
-She wore a traditional gown and tiara; he wore a classy black tuxedo with white shirt, tie and vest.
+She wore a traditional gown and tiara; he wore a classy black tuxedo with a white shirt, tie, and vest.
 They included the traditional lasso ceremony of Latin culture.
 The ceremony music, on the other hand, was far from traditional, yet held the same meaning for them.

 Every couple should think of their music in those terms.
 It’s the soundtrack, not for a wedding, but for their wedding.

 Some brides want “Canon in D,” “Bridal Chorus” and “Wedding March” because that’s what they’ve always dreamed of for their wedding.

 Other brides want us to play popular hits: “A Thousand Years,” “Thinking Out Loud,” “Can’t Help Falling in Love.”

 Some mix and match, with classical for the opening music and pop for the recessional.